Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/openshift.en.md

 * **OCP Cluster API URL :** `{{< param ocpApi >}}`

-There is a dedicated OpenShift user for each utilisateur.
+There is a dedicated OpenShift user for each of you.
 On your table you will find a poster with the relevant information.
 To connect to your Openshift cluster, [click on this link]({{< param ocpConsole >}}) and fill in your username and password.
 You will have acces to the *Web Terminal* by clicking on the **>_** icon on the top right.
 The Web Terminal provides the *oc* client.